 The University offers a self-insured PPO and a HDHP Plan that are administrated by Healthgram and utilizes the GWH-Cigna PPO network.
 A Wellness Premium discount is available to those that participate.
 A full vision benefit is included.
 A rate schedule and information about the plan is available from the Office of Human Resources.
 Your health insurance coverage becomes effective on the 61st day of employment.

 JCSU offers dental coverage through Delta Dental.
 This coverage takes effect the first day of the month after 60 days of continuous employment.

-The university provides employees with a group life insurance policy.
+The University provides you with a group term life insurance policy through Principal Financial Group with a value of one times your annual salary.
 The details of this policy are available in the Office of Human Resources.

 Long-Term Disability Insurance

-The university provides each full-time employee with group long-term disability insurance.
+The University provides each full-time employee with group long-term disability insurance through Principal Financial Group.
 The details of this policy are available in the Office of Human Resources.